 Are you thinking of switching to cloud-based accounting software, but are unsure if it’s right for you?
-Let us break it down for you, and help you make your decision.
+Let us break it down for you and help you make your decision.

 What Is Cloud-Based Accounting Software?

 Cloud-based accounting software gives you, the business owner, the ability to keep your business books online.
 The information uploaded is easily accessible from any device with an internet connection.
-Everything uploaded is encrypted so only people with login permissions or access can see the data.
+Everything uploaded is encrypted, so only people with login permissions or access can see the data.

 You can subscribe to cloud-based software online and can connect to a business bank account with a real-time bank feed.
-Which will save you from a lot of data entry as it is done automatically.
+This will save you from a lot of data entry as it is done automatically.

 Additionally, you can give access to your accountant so they can input any data or help you with any processes.

-Problems With a Traditional Accounting Systems:
+Problems With a Traditional Accounting System:

-When compared with cloud accounting, traditional accounting using desktop software or paper-based records, can give rise to multiple problems:
+When compared with cloud accounting, traditional accounting using desktop software or paper-based records can give rise to multiple problems:

 - System data is not always updated in real-time.

 - Only works on one device.
-Data gets moved around which is not reliable or secure.
+Data gets moved around, which is not reliable or secure.

-- There is no space for collaboration as usually only one person has access.
+- There is no space for collaboration, as usually only one person has access.

 - It is expensive, particularly if you are charged per user licence for desktop software, and hard to keep backups (if this is done at all).